FilipeanSilva/VotingDApp/README.md

 ### Status and Results

 - `npm run [local|sampoia]:time` – Retrieves remaining time for the voting period.
   > **Note:** When using the local network, the remaining time is only updated when a change of state occurs in the contract (e.g., casting a vote).
+To update the remaining time please vote using other private key.
 - `npm run [local|sampoia]:status` – Checks the current voting status.
 - `npm run [local|sampoia]:candidates` – Fetches candidate details.
 - `npm run [local|sampoia]:votes` – Displays the vote count for each candidate.